nachocaru/xaprb.com/content/blog/2007-10-15-introducing-mysql-parallel-restore.md

 MySQL Parallel Restore is the reverse of MySQL Parallel Dump.
 You give it one or more files and/or directories, and it discovers all the files contained within them and loads them in parallel.
 It understands how to load SQL and/or TXT/CSV files.
 If you give it some of both, it loads the SQL first and then loads the TXT/CSV as delimited files with LOAD DATA INFILE.

 It does not parallelize a single table.
-That is, it doesn&#8217;t try to load two files into a table at the same time.
-But if you&#8217;re loading multiple tables, it will do them in parallel.
+That is, it doesn't try to load two files into a table at the same time.
+But if you're loading multiple tables, it will do them in parallel.

 It has what I consider to be smart defaults.
 For example, by default it commits between each delimited file it loads.
 And since the dump tool makes it easy to dump a table in chunks, this makes it much easier on the server to restore a very large table.

-I&#8217;ve been following the &#8220;release early, release often&#8221; philosophy with these two tools.
+I've been following the "release early, release often" philosophy with these two tools.
 You should test carefully before you trust them with your data.
-If you can&#8217;t restore your data accurately, it&#8217;s probably a bug.
-I&#8217;ve been testing with the following procedure:
+If you can't restore your data accurately, it's probably a bug.
+I've been testing with the following procedure:

 <pre>mysql-table-checksum -a ACCUM localhost > checksum-before
 mysqldump --all-databases | gzip -c - > sanity.gz